Azure/application-gateway-kubernetes-ingress/docs/multiple-namespaces.md

 installation of Ingress Controller will monitor accessible namespaces and will configure the App Gateway it is associated with.

-#### Defaults
-As of version 0.7, AGIC is configured to observe ingress resources from the *default* namespace or the namespace explicitly defined in the Helm configuration.
+Version 0.7 of AGIC will continue to exclusively observe the `default` namespace, unless this is explicitly changed to one or more different namespaces in the Helm configuration (see section below).

 #### Enable multiple namespace support
-To enable miltiple namespace support - modify the [helm-config.yaml](examples/helm-config.yaml) file in one of the following ways:
+To enable multiple namespace support:
+1. modify the [helm-config.yaml](examples/helm-config.yaml) file in one of the following ways:
-  1. delete the `watchNamespace` key entirely from [helm-config.yaml](examples/helm-config.yaml) - AGIC will observe all namespaces
+   - delete the `watchNamespace` key entirely from [helm-config.yaml](examples/helm-config.yaml) - AGIC will observe all namespaces
-  1. set `watchNamespace` to an empty string - AGIC will observe all namespaces
+   - set `watchNamespace` to an empty string - AGIC will observe all namespaces
-  2. add multiple namespaces separated by a comma (`watchNamespace: default,secondNamespace`) - AGIC will observe these namespaces exclusively
+   - add multiple namespaces separated by a comma (`watchNamespace: default,secondNamespace`) - AGIC will observe these namespaces exclusively

-Install Helm template changes with: `helm install -f helm-config.yaml application-gateway-kubernetes-ingress/ingress-azure`
+2. apply  Helm template changes with: `helm install -f helm-config.yaml application-gateway-kubernetes-ingress/ingress-azure`

 Once deployed with the ability to observe multiple namespaces, AGIC will:
   - list ingress resources from all accessible namespaces